Explainable Brain Age Prediction using coVariance Neural Networks: Results

 \subsection{Chronological age prediction for the HC group}

 The performance achieved by the VNNs on the chronological age prediction task for the HC group has been summarized over the $100$ nominal VNN models.
-VNNs achieved a mean absolute error (MAE) of $5.82 \pm 0.13$ years and Pearson's correlation of $0.51\pm 0.078$ between the chronological age estimates and the ground truth on the test set.
+VNNs achieved a mean absolute error~(MAE) of $5.82 \pm 0.13$ years and Pearson's correlation of $0.51\pm 0.078$ between the chronological age estimates and the ground truth on the test set.
 Moreover, on the complete dataset, the MAE was $5.44\pm 0.18$ years and Pearson's correlation was $0.47\pm 0.074$.
 Thus, the trained VNNs were not overfit on the training set.

 Next, for every individual in the HC group, we evaluated the mean of the inner products (also equivalently referred to as dot product) between the vectors of contributions of every brain region [$\bp$ in~\eqref{trvnn1}] and the eigenvectors of the anatomical covariance matrix for all $100$ VNN models.
 The strongest alignment was present between the first eigenvector of the anatomical covariance matrix (i.e., the eigenvector associated with the largest eigenvalue) and the vectors of regional contributions to the VNN output ($0.987 \pm 0.0005$ across the HC group), with relatively smaller associations for second ($0.051\pm 0.003$), third ($0.075 \pm 0.004$), and fourth ($0.094 \pm 0.003$) eigenvectors.
 Additional details are included in Appendix~\ref{vnn_age_eig}.
 Thus, the VNNs exploited the eigenvectors of the anatomical covariance matrix to achieve the learning performance in this task.
 The first eigenvector of the anatomical covariance matrix predominantly included bilateral anatomic brain regions in the parahippocampal gyrus, precuneus, inferior medial temporal gyrus, and precentral gyrus.
-These findings were cross-validated on the HC group by the VNNs that had been trained on a different dataset (Appendix~\ref{cross_val}).

 We remark that several existing studies on brain age prediction have utilized deep learning and other approaches to report better MAE on their respective healthy populations~\cite{yin2023anatomically,bashyam2020mri,couvy2020ensemble,liem2017predicting}.
 In contrast, our contribution here is conceptual, where we have explored the properties of VNNs when they are trained to predict the chronological age for the HC group.
 Subsequently, our primary focus in the context of brain age is on demonstrating the anatomical interpretability offered by VNNs and relevance of eigenvectors of the anatomical covariance matrix.
 Thus, we further provide the insights that have not been explored (or are infeasible to obtain) for most existing brain age evaluation frameworks based on less transparent deep learning models.